tw0LowKey/Group7LitterRobot/README.md

 ros2 launch sapling <launch_file>.py
 ```

+See sapling_ws/docs for more info on how to install and launch the subsystems

 Hardware requirements: Orbbec depth camera, Piper arm with CAN interface, LoRa radio module, Emlid Reach M2 GPS.

 Created as a part of the University of Manchester EEE MEng Project for Group 7, 2025/2026.